Coming up: Gov. Burgum to address COVID-19 status in ND at 3:30 p.m.

-Governor Doug Burgum, starting 30 minutes earlier than usual today, will hold a press briefing at 3:30 p.m. to provide an update on the COVID-19 pandemic in North Dakota.
+Governor Doug Burgum will hold a press briefing at 3:30 p.m. to provide an update on the COVID-19 pandemic in North Dakota.

 You can watch the briefing live at the KX News website.

-The North Dakota Department of Health Friday morning confirmed 14 new cases of COVID-19 in North Dakota from tests conducted April 2, bringing the statewide total to 173.
+The North Dakota Department of Health Monday morning confirmed 18 new cases of COVID-19 in North Dakota during testing April 5, bringing the statewide total to 225.

 3 people have died as a result of COVID-19.